 All AMS vehicles should remain locked and secure at all times whilst parked and unmanned.
-It is the drivers responsible to maintain the security of the keys whilst they are out of the vehicle.
+It is the drivers responsibility to maintain the security of the keys whilst they are out of the vehicle.
+When moving around the site, hazard warning lights should NOT be used.